-On November 16 2012 Sensa was featured on the Dr. Oz Show.
-I watched the show as many did and wanted to mention a few things that were brought up in the segment.
+On November 16, 2012, Sensa was featured on the Dr. Oz Show.
+I watched the show as many did, and I wanted to mention a few things that were brought up in the segment.

 The first thing that jumped out at me was when Dr. Oz said “The big question is how much does it cost and where you find it.”
 Huh?
 That's not the big question because everybody knows about Sensa; it's TV commercials are on all the time!

-The BIG QUESTION I would ask Dr. Hirsch is why have you never published your Sensa research in and peer-reviewed medical journal?
+The BIG QUESTION I would ask Dr. Hirsch is why you never published your Sensa research in a peer-reviewed medical journal.
 How did Dr. Oz miss this important question?
 If you ask me, he didn’t miss it.

 I think his producers preferred Dr. Oz not get into the discussion of peer review of Sensa research for fear of boring the audience.

 The Dr. Oz segment also featured Dr. Lewis Aronne, Director of the Comprehensive Weight Control Program at NY Presbyterian Medical Center and Kristen Kirkpatrick, a registered dietitian at the Cleveland Clinic.